Redbud trees form a lovely background for the Redbud Trail Rendezvous at the Fulton

 Fred Oden & various blacksmiths in Blacksmith shop – red building

 Perry McLemore – blacksmithing

 Foods cooked over wood fires

 in the Living History Village south of Round Barn.

 Fulton Co.
 Hist.
-Soc. – buffalo burgers, ham & beans, cornbread, vegetable stew,
+Soc. – buffalo burgers, chicken, ham & beans, cornbread, vegetable stew,

 lemonade, coffee, sassafras tea.
 Breakfast: biscuits and sausage gravy.

 Mark Gropp, Orland, Ind. – fudge and cookies. – in General Store (green house)